 “My grandfather was a truck driver,” Kendall said, and his father drives for UPS Freight.
 About four years ago, the son “buckled down and got a plan together” for his own business, he said.
 He assumed a minimum of $1.60 a mile in revenue and filled notebook pages gaming out different scenarios with cost-per-mile calculations, estimations of breakdown costs and taxes, and other numbers to assess his prospects.

-His business, mostly automobile hauling, has been steady even through the height of the pandemic slowdown in the Northeast.
+His business, mostly automobile hauling, was steady even through the height of the 2020 pandemic slowdowns in the Northeast.
 After a busy June, it was “getting to the point where I’m overwhelmed with my regular customers,” many of whom originated with contact via the Central Dispatch auto-niche load board.